impactministrysite/impactministrysocal/source/posts/letter-of-gratitude.html.md

 <br>

-A special thank you to Tides Foundation, Mission Church Ventura, Mission City Church Santa Barbara, and Emanuel Lutheran Church Santa Barbara for your generous support!!
+A special heartfelt thank you to the Tides Foundation, Mission Church Ventura, Mission City Church Santa Barbara, and Emanuel Lutheran Church Santa Barbara for your generous support!!